Casimir Energy Stabilization of Standard Model Landscape in Dark Dimension: Extracting de-Sitter vacua

 \section{Extracting de-Sitter vacua}

 Radion effective potential is closely related to the number of d.o.f. of different fields, as it is shown in Equ.(\ref{radpoten}).
-In standard model (SM), the only massless particles are graviton and photon.
-For a general D dimensional spacetime, physical d.o.f. of vector (graviphoton) and traceless symmetric (graviton) representation of massless fields are given as:
+In Standard Model (SM), the only massless particles are graviton and photon.
+For a general $D$ dimensional spacetime, physical d.o.f. of vector (massless $U(1)$ gauge field) and traceless symmetric (graviton) representation of massless fields are given as: